CE marking

 New Construction Products Regulation (EU) 2024/3110

 On December 18, 2024, the new Construction Products Regulation (EU) 2024/3110 was published in the Official Journal of the EU.
-It entered into force on January 7, 2025 and will be effective and applicable for economic operators from January 8, 2026.
+It entered into force on January 7, 2025 and will become practically applicable for economic operators from January 8, 2026.

-The revision of the previous Regulation (EU) No. 305/2011 had become necessary primarily against the backdrop of the European Green Deal.
-A comprehensive compromise was reached as part of the so-called trilogue between the EU Commission, the EU Parliament and the Council of the EU.
+The revision of the previous Regulation (EU) No. 305/2011 was primarily driven by the European Green Deal.
+Within the framework of the so-called trilogue between the European Commission, the European Parliament, and the Council of the EU, a comprehensive compromise was reached.

 Key objectives of the new regulation: